BIGJRA/BIGJRA.github.io/_raw/reborn/appendices.md

 - **monowoke / wokemono**: Allows you to start with Porygon.
 Guarantees Lower Peridot event will be Espurr.
 Guarantees Malchous egg will be Nincada.
 Guarantees Slum Egg will be Drowzee.
 Guarantees Rhodochrine trade will be Cryogonal or Carbink.
 - **freestarter / mystarter / customstart**: Allows the player to select a custom starter Pokemon of their choice.
 - **inversemode**: All battles have an inverted type chart.
-- **debug / debugmode**: Allows players to modify their Pokemon freely, without the potential to ruin save files. *It is highly recommended to use this password instead of using the game's debug mode, which is intended for developers and can have unexpected negative consequences.*
+- **debug / debugmode**: Allows players to modify their Pokemon freely, without the potential to ruin save files. *Disables online battling and trading.
+It is highly recommended to use this password instead of using the game's debug mode, which is intended for developers and can have unexpected negative consequences.*
 - **nopuzzles / puzzleskip**: Skips overworld, non-battle puzzles.
 - **doubles / colosseum / blueberry**: All trainer fights are set to be Double Battles!
 - **battlebond**: Allows the player to get a Battle Bond Greninja after defeating Titania.
 - **aiplay / battlepalace / nocontrol**: The game will control your Pokemon's actions using opponent AI.
-- **snagmachine / monosteal / yoink**: Allows the player to steal 1 Pokemon per opponent trainer (no PULSEs).
+- **snagmachine / monosteal / yoink**: Allows the player to steal 1 Pokemon per opponent trainer (no PULSEs). *Disables online trading*.
 - **speedskip**: Speeds up certain battle messages.
+- **randomizer / random / randomized / randomiser / randomised**: Allows the player to choose randomized settings including trainers, wild Pokemon, TMs, items, and more! *Disables online battling and trading.*

 ### Field Effect Passwords

-- **nofield**: Disables any field effects.
+- **nofield**: All fights occur on no field.
 - **eleterrain**: All fights occur on Electric Terrain.
 - **grassterrain**: All fights occur on Grassy Terrain.
 - **mistterrain**: All fights occur on Misty Terrain.